Flexanity/Funiverse/README.md

 # Funiverse
 A Movie trivia app.
-<br> Open the Funiverse folder in android studio and VIOLA!
+<br> Open the Funiverse folder in android studio and run the app.